 - Brazilian (Excited to learn)

 In this blog post, we’re going to take your #1 style and write a drum practice goal for it.
 You can do this for the other 2 styles or any number of styles you want to learn.
 For now, let’s focus on just one so I can teach you about goal setting.

 Goal Setting in 2 easy steps

-I teach goal setting to people of all walks of life through my book Gifted, 6 Powerful Steps to Live the Most Incredible Life You Can Imagine.
+I teach goal setting to people of all walks of life through my book Gifted, 6 Steps For A Fulfilling Life.
 Goal setting will work great for changing any aspect of your life.
 It will also work for helping you get better on the drums.